 Please see the H4B course page for more information.

 It may be possible to receive credit for previous postgraduate nursing, health professional or midwifery studies, please contact us to discuss your admission requirements

 Scholarship supported places for the Bachelor of Nursing with Professional Honours (H4F) are available to eligible students through our network of industry partners.
 For more information on our scholarship places, or to find out if you are eligible, contact us.

-The Faculty of Health have a range of postgraduate coursework degrees suitable for health professionals, to help you advance your career or find a new specialisation.
+The School of Nursing have a range of postgraduate coursework degrees suitable for health professionals, to help you advance your career or find a new specialisation.
 These postgraduate degrees include options in midwifery, addiction studies, leadership and quality services.